Ready to say goodbye to student loan debt for good? Learn More

 Written by Jonathan PettsLegally reviewed by Attorney Andrea Wimmer

-When you file under Chapter 13, you propose a repayment plan for your debts.
-You make a payment each month to a Chapter 13 trustee who pays your creditors according to the terms in the Chapter 13 plan.
-The amount of your Chapter 13 plan payment depends on several factors.
-Only certain debts - like mortgages - may be paid directly while the case is open.
-In some cases, you may pay some creditors outside of the plan, such as your mortgage payment.
+When you file for bankruptcy under Chapter 13, you propose a repayment plan for your debts.
+You make a monthly payment to a Chapter 13 trustee, who pays your creditors according to the terms in the Chapter 13 plan.
+The amount of your monthly payment depends on several factors.
+Only certain debts — like mortgages — may be paid directly to creditors while your case is open.

 Why Do Chapter 13 Cases Get Dismissed?

-• Failing to propose a Chapter 13 plan that complies with bankruptcy law.
+• Propose a Chapter 13 plan that complies with bankruptcy law

-• Failing to submit the required documentation to the Chapter 13 trustee.
+• Submit the required documentation to the Chapter 13 trustee

-• Failing to file tax returns every year; not submitting a copy to the trustee.
+• File tax returns every year and submit a copy to the bankruptcy trustee

 Upsolve Member Experiences